Stop trying to do it all and let others serve

 MinistryGrid is a web-based application that allows pastors to assign training videos to their people.
 The church can then study on their own time, wherever they want, and on whatever device they prefer to use.

 That alone is an incredibly valuable tool.
 However, MinistryGrid is even stronger because church leadership has incredible access, which allows them to monitor their church’s progress.

 MinistryGrid is being launched with more than 1,000 training videos on every imaginable topic for a local church or ministry—everything from helping parking lot attendants serve well, to securing your childcare facilities, to theological training from some of the best seminary professors in the nation.

 MinistryGrid offers a revolutionary new method to train people at an incredibly low cost, in a way people will enjoy using.

 Pastor, go ahead; take a break.
 Step back from the business of trying to do it all.
 Recognize that God did not call you to that.
 God called you to serve, and to work hard doing so, but He also gave us the church to serve alongside as we work together to advance God’s kingdom.
 That is a pursuit worth having.

-Micah Fries (@MicahFries) is director of ministry development at LifeWay.
+MICAH FRIES (@MicahFries) is the former director of ministry development at LifeWay.